mapbox/cpp/glossary.md

 -   ensuring that your linker supports the compilers LTO format (on linux this means installing `binutils-gold`)
 -   ensuring you use the same compiler to compile all your code (no mixing of compiler versions)

 Then your code should run as fast as possible, despite modularization into separate `.cpp` files.
+If you are linking third-party static libraries then you'll also want to compile them with `-flto`.

 One downside exists however: LTO requires both your compiler and linker to do more work and this may slow down your build.
 For small projects this is unimportant.
 But when building complex projects this might cause your machine to run out of memory or your builds to take forever.
 This is the reason that significant effort has gone into a variety of different implementations for LTO in compilers.
 In particular, Google engineers have worked hard on a [technology called "Thin LTO"](https://clang.llvm.org/docs/ThinLTO.html) in [LLVM](#llvm).
 Thin LTO is enabled with `-flto=thin` and is designed to unlock intermodular optimizations without slowing down builds as much as other LTO implementations.